Skor Candy Bar Cake Recipe

-- Bake for approximately 30-35 mins.
-Or until a toothpick inserted into the center of the cake comes out clean.
+- Bake for approximately 30-35 minutes or until a toothpick inserted into the center of the cake comes out clean.

 - While the cake is baking.
-Mix the caramel/butterscotch topping and the can of sweetened condensed milk.
-For a more gooey cake add lots of caramel/butterscotch.
-And for a less gooey cake, add less caramel/butterscotch.
+Mix the caramel or butterscotch topping and the sweetened condensed milk.
+For a more gooey cake, add lots of caramel or butterscotch.
+For a less gooey cake, add less caramel or butterscotch.

-- Pour the caramel/butterscotch and sweetened condensed milk mixture over top of the cake.
-Covering the entire surface.
+- Pour the caramel or butterscotch and sweetened condensed milk mixture over top of the cake, covering the entire surface.

 - Let the cake cool and prepare your whipped topping.
-You can either use whipped topping that has already been prepared, such as cool whip.
-Or you can make your own.
-It depends on which you personally prefer.
+You can either use a ready-made brand, such as Cool Whip, or you can make your own.

 - You are finished!
 Eat and enjoy your masterpiece.
 Please be sure to store any leftovers in the fridge.